Contact

 Supplementary programme

-The supplementary programme "Fundamentals of the welfare state, social and family law" is aimed at international academics who wish to complete the legal module required as part of compensation measures to determine the equivalence of the degree obtained abroad.
+The supplementary programme ‘Fundamentals of the Welfare State, Social and Family Law’ is aimed at international academics who wish to complete, on a needs-based basis, the law module required as part of the equivalence assessment process for degrees obtained abroad.

 Aim

-In the winter and summer semesters, the basics of the German welfare state, social and family law are to be jointly developed and understood in a seminar.
-In the summer semester, a further subject-specific differentiation is made between the legal foundations of social work and childhood education.
+During both the winter and summer semesters, a seminar will be held in each term to jointly explore and understand the fundamentals of the German welfare state, social law and family law.
+In the summer semester, a more detailed distinction will be made between the legal foundations of social work and early years education.

 Format

-The content of the supplementary programme is taught in two modules (with a total of 180 teaching hours + 200 practical hours) in the form of three attendance blocks per semester.
-Webinars (online seminars) are held weekly between the attendance blocks - also during the practical phase - to impart specialist content and to support the preparation of a practical report.
-In addition, online assignments for self-study are provided via a learning platform.
+The module content of the supplementary programme is delivered in two modules (totalling 180 teaching hours + 200 practical hours) in the form of three face-to-face blocks per semester.
+Between the face-to-face blocks, weekly webinars (online seminars) take place – including during the practical phase – to deliver specialist content and to provide support with the preparation of a practical report.
+In addition, online assignments for self-study are made available via a learning platform.

 Upon successful completion of the supplementary programme, graduates receive a certificate from the University of Oldenburg.
-The competences, qualifications and examination results gained are documented in a Diploma Supplement for German social work and education providers as well as for German universities and authorities.
-18 credit points (ECTS) are awarded for successful completion of the programme.
+The skills, qualifications and examination results achieved are clearly documented in a Diploma Supplement for German social work and education providers, as well as for German higher education institutions and public authorities.
+18 credit points (ECTS) are awarded upon successful completion.

 At a glance & contact